 There are very few situations where it is in one party’s interest not to have a property settlement, and even then you may face the risk of your ex-partner seeking a claim against you in the future.

 It is important to obtain legal advice to ensure that you are making an informed decision.
-An experienced family lawyer Brisbane will help you work through the process of determining your entitlements and formulate a suggested course of action to settle the matter in an expeditious manner, and then act on your behalf to secure the best possible result for you so that you and your family can begin the process of moving forward.
+An experienced family lawyer Toowoomba will help you work through the process of determining your entitlements and formulate a suggested course of action to settle the matter in an expeditious manner, and then act on your behalf to secure the best possible result for you so that you and your family can begin the process of moving forward.
 Contact our team to arrange your fixed-fee no obligation initial appointment.